fabiomarcullo/pandas-challenge/README.md

 # PyCitySchool Challenge

 ## Overview and Purpose
-Maria, the chief Data Scientist for the city schools district, initiated a project to analyze data on various schools' performance and provide insights to the School Board on performance trends and patterns.
+Fabio Lima, the chief Data Scientist for the city schools district, initiated a project to analyze data on various schools' performance and provide insights to the School Board on performance trends and patterns.
 The analysis focused on each school's performance data, including math and reading scores, per-student budgets, school type, and school size.
 The insights gathered from this analysis will assist the state and district School Boards in making strategic decisions about budget allocations for the upcoming year.

 However, after the initial analysis was submitted to the School Board, they suspected academic dishonesty related to the math and reading grades at Thomas High School.
 To address this issue, the grades for Thomas High School's ninth-graders in math and reading were replaced with NaNs, while keeping the rest of the dataset unchanged.
 The analysis of the school district data was then repeated.